yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 ## Requirements
 - [x] The built result (web pages) should be provided in language-specific paths (e.g., `/posts/ko/`{: .filepath}, `/posts/ja/`{: .filepath}).
-- [x] To minimize additional time and effort required for multilingual support, the language should be automatically recognized during build based on the local path (e.g., `/_posts/ko/`{: .filepath}, `/_posts/ja/`{: .filepath}) of the original markdown file, without having to specify 'lang' and 'permalink' tags in the YAML front matter of each file.
+- [x] To minimize additional time and effort required for multilingual support, the language should be automatically recognized based on the local path (e.g., `/_posts/ko/`{: .filepath}, `/_posts/ja/`{: .filepath}) of the original markdown file during build, without having to specify 'lang' and 'permalink' tags in the YAML front matter of each file.
-- [x] The header part of each page on the site should include appropriate Content-Language meta tags and hreflang alternate tags to meet Google's SEO guidelines for multilingual search.
+- [x] The header part of each page on the site should include appropriate Content-Language meta tags and hreflang alternate tags to meet Google's multilingual search SEO guidelines.
-- [x] The `sitemap.xml` should provide links to all pages supporting each language on the site without omission, and there should be only one `sitemap.xml` in the root path without duplication.
+- [x] The `sitemap.xml`{: .filepath} should provide links to all pages supporting each language on the site without omission, and the `sitemap.xml`{: .filepath} itself should exist only once in the root path without duplication.
-- [x] All features provided by the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) should function normally on each language page, and if not, they should be modified to work properly.
+- [x] All functions provided by the [Chirpy theme](https://github.com/cotes2020/jekyll-theme-chirpy) should work normally on each language page, and if not, they should be modified to work properly.
-  - [x] 'Recently Updated', 'Trending Tags' features working normally
+  - [x] 'Recently Updated', 'Trending Tags' functions working normally
   - [x] No errors occurring during the build process using GitHub Actions
   - [x] Post search function in the upper right corner of the blog working normally